jbbees/Fintech_BC_21/18_Blockchain_Testnet_ZBank/ZBank_1_Geth_Walkthrough.md

 ![image](images/part1.png)

-**NIOTE:** If you entered a password for your node, it would wise to open a Notepad file and write the password in there as a *.txt* file.
+**NOTE:** If you entered a password for your node, it would wise to open a Notepad file and write the password in there as a *.txt* file.

 ## Part 2 - geth: Creating Network Node 2.